 Can You Go Skiing In Australia?

-From New South Wales to Victoria and Tasmania, Australia is home to a grand total of 16 ski resorts that are perfect for outdoor adventurers!
+So now we have answered the question “Does it ever snow in Australia?”, can you ski in Australia?
+From New South Wales to Victoria and Tasmania, Australia is home to a total of 16 ski resorts that are perfect for outdoor adventurers!

 Although Australia cannot compete with Canada, Japan and Switzerland for snowfall and terrain, it still offers breathtaking skiing experiences thanks to an average snowfall between 350cm – 400cm (150”).